 The fire killed 119 of the 280 guests.
 Many guests died jumping from the building.

-Today, guests of the hotel report the smell of smoke and hearing phantom footstep and chilling screams.
+Today, guests of the hotel report the smell of smoke and hearing phantom footsteps and chilling screams.
 Even from across the street people report seeing screaming and terrified faces in the windows of the hotel.
 The fire alarm sometimes goes off at 2:48 a.m., the exact time of the deadly fire.

 The Ellis Hotel is all up to code now.
 In fact, within days of the fire, cities all over the country began enacting more stringent safety ordinances.